Anna Searcey

 Associate Attorney

-Anna Searcey is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Anna Searcey is an associate in the Washington, D.C. office of Gibson Dunn.
 She is a member of the International Trade and White Collar Defense and Investigations practice groups.

-Anna advises clients on U.S. trade laws designed to accomplish a range of foreign policy, national security, and human rights goals, focusing her practice on compliance with economic sanctions, export controls, and the Uyghur Forced Labor Prevention Act.
-Her experience includes conducting internal investigations and representing clients before numerous regulatory agencies (such as the Departments of Treasury, Commerce, Justice, and Homeland Security), including responding to subpoenas and resolving enforcement matters.
+Anna advises clients on U.S. trade laws designed to accomplish a range of foreign policy, national security, and human rights goals, focusing her practice on compliance with economic sanctions, export controls (EAR and ITAR), and the Uyghur Forced Labor Prevention Act.
+Her experience includes conducting internal investigations and representing clients before numerous regulatory agencies (such as the Departments of Treasury, Commerce, State, Justice, and Homeland Security), including filing voluntary self-disclosures, responding to subpoenas, resolving enforcement matters, and securing licenses and approvals.
 She also advises clients regarding the development of their compliance and ethics programs and conducts trade-related risk assessments, including supply chain due diligence targeting forced labor risks.

 Anna maintains an active pro bono practice, including to help non-profits understand and navigate U.S. trade controls.
 She also has experience in immigration-related pro bono matters.
 Anna has assisted clients in connection with their asylum proceedings and applications for legal permanent residence, as well as representing families that were separated by the 2018 “Zero Tolerance” policy in pursuing Federal Tort Claims Act claims against the federal government.